Elementary 1-6, Initial, Post-baccalaureate Licensure

 Additional Requirements

-Students must pass the required MTEL subject matter tests (General Curriculum and Foundations of Reading) and have a GPA of 2.8 for admission to practicum.
+Students must pass the required MTEL subject matter tests (General Curriculum and Foundations of Reading) and have a overall GPA of 2.8 and pedagogical GPA of 3.0 for admission to practicum.

 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.